 My name is Raymond Camden.
 I’m a 41 year old married father of six living in beautiful Lafayette, Louisiana.
-I am a currently a developer for Adobe.
-My primary technical focus is on web standards and mobile development.
+I am a developer advocate for IBM.
+My primary technical focus is on the Mobile First platform, web standards and client-side development.
 Most of my time is spent writing, researching, or presenting.
-When I’m not behind a computer, I’m an avid XBox player, enjoy movies, and read like crazy.
+When I’m not behind a computer, I’m an avid XBox/PS4 player, enjoy movies, and read like crazy.

 I’ve been lucky to have been invited to speak at many conferences over the years.
 If you would like me to speak at your conference or organization, please contact me.
 I can cover pretty much any topic you see my blog about, but feel free to request just about anything.
 I love presenting on topics I’m not yet familiar with as it gives me a chance to learn something new.